-The word ''diamond'' comes from the ancient Greek word ''adamas,'' meaning unbreakable, unchangeable or invincible.
+The word "diamond" comes from the ancient Greek word "adamas," meaning unbreakable, unchangeable or invincible.
 Diamonds are believed to be used as a gemstone in India for more than 3,000 years--possibly even 6,000 years!
 Craftsmen in Stone Age China used diamonds to polish ceremonial axes left in graves.
-These days, while low-quality diamonds are still used in industrial companies for cutting and polishing, the most common and recognized use for the diamond is in jewelry.
+These days, low-quality diamonds are still used in industrial companies for cutting and polishing, but the most common and recognized use for the diamond is in jewelry.

 Diamonds are found in kimberlite pipes, which are the roots of ancient volcanos in the continental plate.
 Diamonds are often found with other kimberlite-based gemstones such as garnet, serpentine, diopside, peridot, calcite and spinel.
 Diamonds are also seen in alluvial deposits, which are usually the eroded remains of kimberlite pipes.

-- ''Cut'' refers to the shape of the cut stone, and how well that cut showcases the stone.
+Cut: the shape of the cut stone and how well that cut showcases the stone.

-- ''Clarity'' refers to the clearness of the cut stone, and how the absence of impurities adds to the reflective ability of the diamond.
+Clarity: the clearness of the cut stone and how the absence of impurities adds to the reflective ability of the diamond.

 Octahedral colorless carbon